Far Shore Merchants Case Study

 Outcome

 The results speak for themselves.
-Sales have been 75% over the initial plan.
-The expansion program into the UK is six months ahead of plan due to customers contacting Far Shore Merchants, having seen the range in a carefully targeted social media campaign and in industry literature.
-The brands are listed on Amazon, Master of Malt, The Rum Company and Drop Store with a very health rate of sale.
+Sales have consistently been 75% over the Far Shore Merchants’ initial projection.
+The expansion program into the UK is six months ahead of plan due to customers contacting the business after seeing the range in a carefully targeted social media campaign and in various industry publications.
+The brands are listed on Amazon, Master of Malt, The Rum Company, The Rum Shop and Threshers with a very healthy rate of sale in the UK.
+In addition, the Far Shore Merchants has secured export orders to South Africa and Belgium with New Zealand and Australia to follow.